 Chapter 1.
 What Is Infrastructure as Code?

 Cloud and automation have helped by making it far easier for organizations to add and change digital services.
-But many teams have struggled to manage the proliferation of cloud-hosted products, applications, services, and platforms.
+However, many teams have struggled to manage the proliferation of cloud-hosted products, applications, services, and platforms.
 As one of my clients told me, “Moving from the data center, where we were limited to the capacity of our hardware, to the cloud, where capacity is effectively unlimited, knocked down the walls that kept our tire fire contained.”1

 The central theme of this book is the need to build infrastructure that can continuously evolve to meet changing requirements.

 The context provided in this chapter shapes everything else in this book.
 If you’ve been working with infrastructure code and cloud for a while, you’ll probably skim over it, hopefully nodding your head.
-If you’re new to it, or new to these approaches, this content may help clarify the approaches advocated throughout the rest of the book.
+If you’re new to it or new to these approaches, this content may help clarify the approaches advocated throughout the rest of the book.

 Infrastructure as Code

 No-code automation tools typically provide a GUI interface to define the infrastructure we want, for example by choosing options from drop-down menus.
 These tools usually have ways to save configurations that we build, for example creating templates, which means we can build multiple instances consistently.
-They may also have ways to update existing infrastructure to keep consistency over time.
+They may also have ways to update existing infrastructure to maintain consistency over time.

-However, no-code tools store the definitions for infrastructure in closed systems, rather than in open files.
-With these systems we can’t exploit the vast ecosystem of tools for working with code, such as source control repositories, code scanning tools, automated testing, and automated delivery, to name just a few.
+However, no-code tools store the definitions for infrastructure in closed systems rather than in open files.
+With these systems, we can’t exploit the vast ecosystem of tools for working with code, such as source control repositories, code scanning tools, automated testing, and automated delivery, to name just a few.

 This book explains how to use modern software development practices such as Test Driven Development (TDD), Continuous Integration (CI), and Continuous Delivery (CD) to make changing infrastructure fast and safe.
-It also describes how principles of software design help create resilient, well-maintained infrastructure.
+It also describes how software design principles help create resilient, well-maintained infrastructure.
 These practices and design approaches reinforce each other.
 Well-designed infrastructure is easier to test and deliver.
 Automated testing and delivery drive simpler and cleaner designs.

 From the Iron Age to the Cloud Age

-Iron Age |
+Iron Age | Cloud Age | |

 Types of resources |